 Biographical Sketch

-David C. Kang is Professor of International Relations and Business at the University of Southern California, with appointments in both the School of International Relations and the Marshall School of Business.
-He is also Director of USC Korean Studies Institute and Director of the USC Center for International Studies.
+David C. Kang is Professor of International Relations and Business at the University of Southern California, with appointments in both Dornslife College of Letters, Arts and Sciences and the Marshall School of Business.
 Previously he was a professor at Dartmouth College’s Government Department and Tuck School of Business (1996-2009).

 Kang’s latest book is "East Asia Before the West: Five Centuries of Trade and Tribute" (Columbia University Press, 2010).
 He is also author of "China Rising: Peace, Power, and Order in East Asia" (Columbia University Press, 2007); "Crony Capitalism: Corruption and Development in South Korea and the Philippines" (Cambridge University Press, 2002), and "Nuclear North Korea: A Debate on Engagement Strategies" (co-authored with Victor Cha) (Columbia University Press, 2003).
 An article about David Kang and Victor Cha can be found in KoreAm magazine: A Brilliant Rivalry: Victor Cha and David Kang.